MLGlobalHealth/dl4bi/benchmarks/disease_mapping/README.md

 ## Requirements

-Extra Python modules: `rpy2 pyDataverse geopandas arviz`
+Extra Python modules: `rpy2 geopandas arviz`

 *R* is used for some data loading, and requires the package `malariaAtlas` to be installed.
 Should `malariaAtlas` installation fail, first install `Rcpp`,